mtngrown/mtngrown.github.io/source/2014/06/21/bloody-march-first-turn.html.markdown

 * Reinforcement: no reinforcements in this scenario.

-Ok, that's it for Turn 1, and we're talking hours of work here.
+Ok, that's it for Turn 1, and we're talking hours of work.
+Here's a snapshot, blurry from mobile phone but still useful:

+{:.center}
+![Bloody March end of Turn 1](/images/bloody_march_turn_1_cropped_resized.jpg)

 ## Turn 2